 Remember our thesis + antithesis = synthesis?

-• Thesis – Intuitive Eating and related approaches like Health At Every Size, Anti Diet, and many others believe deprivation is the core cause of Binge-Restrict Cycle.
-This approach advocates for “unconditional eating”.
+- Thesis: Intuitive Eating and related approaches, such as Health At Every Size, Anti Diet, and many others, believe deprivation is the core cause of the Binge-Restrict Cycle.
+This approach advocates for “unconditional eating.”

-• Antithesis – Overeaters Anonymous Programs and related approaches like Bright Line, GAPS, etc., believe that processed chemicals lead to food addiction and cause the Binge-Diet Cycle for people who are genetically susceptible.
+- Antithesis – Overeaters Anonymous Programs and related approaches like Bright Line, GAPS, etc., believe that processed chemicals lead to food addiction and cause the Binge-Diet Cycle for genetically susceptible people.
 This approach advocates for abstinence, especially from sugar.

 Remember, the key is to keep your mind open to each perspective.
 I am here to share with you what they have in common.